amg-code/PolynomialsOverFiniteFields/README.md

 The program first computes the factorization with the new algorithm and then with the existing SageMath-algorithm `factor()` for elements of PolynomialRings.
 This algorithm is based on PARI.
 The computation time of both algorithms and their ratio are given afterwards.

-The new algorithm performs much better for all positive integers that are not small.
+The new algorithm performs much better than the SageMath algorithm for all positive integers that are not small.
 For many integers n that are "too large", the SageMath algorithm causes the PARI stack to overflow or SageMath to crash completely.

 ## How rich are the two RichXXClasses?